 Commonly persons with professional and leadership experience from universities, research centers and other relevant university-external institutions function as mentors.

 The program administration implements support in entering the tandem and during the course of the mentoring-relationship.
 Furthermore, the program offers a preparation workshop.

 The framework program serves as the formalisation and assurance of quality of the Viadrina Mentoring.
 It involves the opening and closing event, as well as workshops concerning preparation and reflection of the program.
 The participants get the possibility to get to know each other, to work together on upcoming objectives, develop new topics and to build networks.

 Every program cycle precedes a preparation phase, which includes a preparation workshop (including potential analysis, competence coaching and objective finding) for the mentees.

 |Autumn||closing event and handing over of the certificates/opening ceremony of the new mentoring cycle|

-A focal point of the training offer is the personal and professional development of the mentees.
-During an intensive training of one or two days, inter-disciplinary, professional and academic qualifying key competences are strengthened and developed.
-The training leaders are involving external, gender-competent experts with substantial experience on the topics considered.
-During the trainings, the mentees are expanding their competences, are able to direct their questions to experts and can work on their individual fields of development.
+The Viadrina Mentoring is offering the participants a demand-oriented and target group-specific qualification program.
+During an intensive training of one or two days, inter-disciplinary, professional and academic qualifying key competences are strengthened and developed by professional trainers.
+The contents of the program are strongly linked to the needs of the mentees.
+Female* doctoral candidates whose interest in an academic leadership position (especially in a PhD) is particularly distinctive, receive the possibility to take part in suitable elements of the Viadrina Mentoring for female* post-doctoral fellows.
+During the trainings, the mentees are able to direct their questions to experts and can work on their individual fields of development.

 The trainings involve for example the following areas: